aspnetboilerplate/aspnetboilerplate/doc/WebSite/Unit-Of-Work.md

     the UnitOfWorkScope class as described above.

-Note that if a unit of work method calls this RemoveFriendship method, disabling this method is ignored, and it wil use the same unit of work with the caller method.
+Note that if a unit of work method calls this RemoveFriendship method, disabling this method is ignored, and it will use the same unit of work with the caller method.
 So, disable carefully!
 The code above works well since the repository methods are a unit of work by default.